slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 ## On autonomy

 <!--
+> *"The price of freedom is eternal vigilance." -- Thomas Jefferson [1743]
+> *"Liberty means responsibility.
+That is why most men dread it." -- George Bernard Shaw [1856]

 - Bees don’t waste their time explaining to flies that flowers taste better than shit.
 - Cutting off people who drained my energy.
 Reading more than I scrolled.
 Lifting weights instead of lifting burdens that weren’t mine.
 Choosing discipline over dopamine.
 And realizing this harsh truth: You don’t need more time.
 You need fewer distractions.
 Do that early and your life levels up ruthlessly fast.
 - Don’t build your castle in other peoples kingdom’s.